-The earth leakage circuit breaker(ELCB) that trips the entire power supply to the house when a lightning strike can easily be restored by switching the lever back to the ON position.
+The earth leakage circuit breaker (ELCB) that trips the electrical power to the house when a lightning strike happens can easily be restored.
+Switch the lever from the OFF position back to the ON position.

-Disconnect the power and all the circuits to the terminal of the compressor.
+Disconnect the electrical service power and all the circuits to the terminal of the compressor.
 Use a multimeter and set the scale to measure resistance.
 Check the resistance between each of the terminals to the enclosure.

 If the reading is close to zero, that means that the exposed wire closest to that terminal has touched the metal frame.
 Repair the fault or replace the compressor before the equipment can be operated again.

 Similarly, if the fault is due to the compressor fan motor or indoor blower motor, disconnect the power and isolate the circuits to the motor.
-Check the resistance of each terminal to the casing(if metal).
-If it is close to zero, that means that the exposed wire is touching the casing causing it to trip.
+Check the resistance of each terminal to the casing (if metal).
+If it is close to zero, that means that the exposed wire is touching the casing, causing it to trip.
 Remove the motor for repair or replace with a new motor before the equipment can be operational again.

-Tripped Circuit Breaker Due To Overcurrent
+Tripped Circuit Breaker Due to Overcurrent

 Disconnect the mains power before checking the connecting power from the mains to the equipment.
 For example, if there are 3 terminals that connect the power to the compressor, open up the housing and check the connection.

-Tightened the connection after removing and reconnecting the wire that has been damaged due to overheating.
+Tighten the connection after removing and reconnecting the wire that has been damaged due to overheating.

 If the compressor or fan motor uses a 3-phase induction motor, a loss of one phase will cause overheating to occur when operating at full load.
 If the thermal overload protection does not trip, the circuit breaker will trip if the current exceeds its specification.
-A good design will usually has a phase loss protector built into the circuit to prevent the motor from running in the first place.
+A good design has a phase loss protector built into the circuit to prevent the motor from running in the first place.

 Editorial Contributors